 Other seminars agree with us that the pop is important, but fail to provide the technical detail for course participants to achieve this consistently.
 As our course reviews indicate, the thoroughness of the instruction is where IMMT really distinguishes itself.

-We also offer a 50% discount to physical therapy students who come with a paid clinical instructor.
+Yes, we offer a 50% discount to students of an appropriate healthcare profession, if they are accompanied by a clinical instructor.
 If a clinical instructor is unable to attend, students receive a 25% discount.

-No, IMMT has successfully taught practitioners just over 100 pounds to utilize thrust joint manipulation.
+No, IMMT has successfully taught practitioners with a body type of close to 100 pounds to utilize thrust joint manipulation.
 However, it would be incorrect for anyone to say that technique can magically make up for a lack of strength.
 Great manipulative technique incorporates the proper application of power (strength x speed) to achieve joint cavitation.
 The detailed technical instruction provided by IMMT gives the smaller practitioner the tools needed to first, develop manipulative strength, and second, to utilize speed and precision to overcome the disadvantage of a smaller body type.

 Although it is recommended to take the courses in sequential order, this is not mandatory.
 The only exception is that TJM Part 4 must be taken after successful completion of the other three courses.
 However, a course participant wishing to take Parts 2 or 3 before Part 1 must enroll for Part 1 concurrently.
 Contact us for more information.

 Absolutely.
 In fact, IMMT has been invited to the country of India in September of 2020 to teach Parts 1-3 of its thrust joint manipulation curriculum.
-More details on this event will be available in the near future.
+More details on this event are available by clicking the link on our home page.
 Please contact us if you are interested in hosting IMMT at your facility.